thatkow/spring-boot-oauth2-and-ldap/README.md

 # Spring boot OAuth2 and LDAP

-This repository represents a Spring Boot project demonstrating authentication with OAuth2 (Google/Facebook/Github) along with a configurable LDAP server.
+This repository represents a Spring Boot project demonstrating authentication with OAuth2 (Google/Facebook/Github) and/or with a configurable LDAP client.

 Each of these can be disabed by commenting the relevant properties in `application.properties` (In this repository, facebook is disabled.
 To enable, uncomment the facebook block)